Echocardiogram in Queens

 You usually undergo the procedure because your doctor or cardiologist wants to compare images of your heart taken while you’re at rest and while you’re doing some physical activity.
 Abnormalities lead to further investigation using other testing methods to determine the exact diagnosis.
 Your heart specialist recommends a stress echocardiogram if you’re experiencing symptoms that indicate a heart condition, such as:

-The heart doctors are especially vigilant about preventing heart disease and stroke.
+The heart doctors at the Medex Diagnostic and Treatment Center in Queens, NY are especially vigilant about preventing heart disease and stroke.
 A sedentary lifestyle increases your blood pressure, adds to your high cholesterol and can lead to obesity and diabetes.
 Besides cardiovascular disease, your pain may be caused by other conditions, which is why you need an accurate diagnosis.

 What Does a Stress Echocardiogram Detect?